rizzini/my_personal_bash_scripts/README.md

 ### `Important`

 It's worth mentioning that I haven't set up the bootstrapping for the scripts yet.
-Therefore, while the code itself can certainly be reused (if you know what you're doing), the scripts are not yet redistributable.
+Therefore, while the code itself can certainly be reused (if you know what you're doing), the scripts are not redistributable.

----

-### `taskbar_cpu_usage.sh` --> This one is going to be a Plasma widget within next month -> https://github.com/rizzini/plasma-applet-simple-cpu-monitor

-**Description:**
-Displays the current CPU usage percentage over a period of one second, designed for minimal resource usage.
-- The script reads `/proc/stat` directly to calculate CPU usage, ensuring low overhead.
-- Output is formatted for easy parsing by widgets or other scripts.
-- Uses Awesome Font for visual enhancement, but works without it.
-- If CPU usage exceeds 90%, the output is colored red to alert the user to high load.

-**Output:**
-- Shows the current CPU usage percentage (e.g., `23%`).
-- Output is colored red if usage exceeds 90% to indicate high CPU load.
-- Designed to be updated every second for real-time monitoring.

-**Changelog:**
-- Added the `top_hungry_processes` argument: lists the top 5 processes consuming the most CPU, showing only the process names, one per line, and ignoring threads.
-(22/05/2025)

 ---

 ### `taskbar_network_speed_monitor.sh`